 Crowns and bridges are both forms of restorative dentistry.
-Patients with weak or discolored teeth opt for a dental crown.
-Patients with missing sections of teeth are often candidates for dental bridges.
+Patients with weak or discolored teeth can also opt for a dental crown.
+Patients with missing sections of teeth are typical candidates for dental bridges.
 At Tower Dental Associates, we make restorative dentistry as simple and comfortable as possible.

 A dental crown is essentially a cap placed over a tooth.
 Crowns are tooth-shaped and cover the damaged tooth.
 Typically, they last between five and 15 years depending on how they’re cared for.

 There are different types of crowns, so it’s important to talk to our dentists to find out which one is right for you.
 Stainless steel or metal crowns may be a great option for back teeth, but to keep your smile bright and white, it’s a good idea to use porcelain or resin on the front teeth.
 Dental crowns can even be more effective than fillings for your primary molar teeth.

 Dental Crown Procedures

 Typically, to make room for a crown, a tooth must be reduced in size.
 After the reduction, the dentist will make an impression of the existing tooth, and our team will work with a special lab to create a custom-designed crown perfect for your tooth.
 If the process is too long, we’ll use a temporary crown until the permanent one arrives.
 When the permanent crown is ready, it’s cemented in place for years to come.